 Practice education will be arranged with McGill affiliated facilities.
 French is the official language in Québec and thus health and social services administered by the Ministry of Health are bound by the Charter of the French Language.
 This means that all health and social service institutions operate in French.
 Certain institutions have a bilingual mandate for patient care but team meetings and dealings with third party agencies operate in French only.
-In order to provide essential and safe care to all patients within Québec-based healthcare settings, students must possess a minimum level of oral and written French.
+In order to provide essential and safe care to all patients within Québec-based healthcare settings, students must possess a B2, mid- intermediate level of oral and written French.

 Every attempt will be made by the university to place students within McGill's catchment territory; this may also include rural areas of Québec such as Valleyfield or Huntingdon, and more remote McGill RUIS territories such as Abitibi-Témiscamingue or the Cree Territories.
 Please note that these remote placement options are used mostly but not solely when the offers within the Montréal catchment area are not sufficient.
 In the spirit of equality, students are likely to travel further for 1 out of 4 clinical courses.
 Please contact our team as soon as possible if you have a special interest for these rural areas.
 All costs related to local and distant locations are the students' responsibility and it is expected that students will plan accordingly.
 In some instances, partial funding may be available, and all attempts will be made to assist students.
 All students will have the opportunity to explain any personal circumstances that need to be taken into consideration before the course assignment process begins.
-Once students have been assigned to their respective course locations based on interest, clinical profile requirements, and site availability, students are NOT permitted to request changes.
+Once students have been assigned to their respective course locations based on interest, clinical profile requirements, and site availability, students are only permitted to request changes under exceptional circumstances.
 Students must be aware that last minute changes to practice areas do occur from the site due to staffing issues and students must be prepared to adapt to these unforeseen changes.
 Traditional, community service development, and role-emerging fieldwork sites will be used.
 The latter two will consist of facilities/agencies/programs which do not employ an Occupational Therapist directly on site.
 Supervision/consultation will be provided off-site by Occupational Therapists who work in various settings with the relevant expertise.
 The type of supervision will be commensurate with the student's level of training, interest, and previous fieldwork experience.
 Role-emerging experiences may be offered in all clinical courses but senior levels will be prioritized where possible.

-Please note due to COVID-19, all out-of-province clinical courses remain very limited.
-It is anticipated that the international clinical courses will resume in the Fall of 2022.
-Please note this is subject to change.
+\\\Please note that due to COVID-19, all out-of-province clinical courses remain very limited.

-All students are expected to be familiar with all of the clinical documents which support the 4 clinical courses.
+All students are expected to be familiar with all of the clinical documents which support the 3 clinical courses.
 These include the following:

 - 1. This Clinical Course Policies document (located on e-Fieldwork). - Appropriate clinical course outlines: OCC1 501, OCC1 502/503, and OCC1 602 (located on e-Fieldwork). - 3.
-Red Book Clinical Experience Booklet (located on e-Fieldwork). - 4.
 Clinical Tips to Thrive document (located on e-Fieldwork).